DNA QR Code Scanner for Identifying the Species Origin of Meat Products

 Publisher: Departemen Sistem Informasi, Institut Teknologi Sepuluh Nopember

-Language: id-ID
+Language: ID

 Keywords: Android application,DNA barcoding; DNA QR code; meat species; scanner; sequence alignment; species identification